njvrzm/sword/README.md

-# sword
+# wordplay
-Tools for playing with anagrams
+Tools for playing with words, in particular anagrams, isograms, and pangrams.